uviclibraries/html-css/act-1.md

 ## Introducing HTML "tags"

 - HTML uses tags to tell the browser how to interpret text.
-- HTML involves three basic components:
+- HTML tags have three elements:
     - (1) the opening tag, which has a descriptor symbol such as `h1` between two pointy brackets: `<` and `>`;
     - (2) the closing tag, which has the same symbols as the opening tag, with a forward slash _before_ the descriptor (there are some tags that don’t need a closing bracket and these are called "self-closing" tags);
     - (3) finally, we have the content (everything between the opening bracket and the closing bracket).

 ## Essential HTML

-- The HTML <!DOCTYPE> declaration is not an HTML element or tag, exactly, but an instruction that tells your browser what type of document to expect, so that your browser knows how to render it properly.
+- The HTML <!DOCTYPE> declaration is not an HTML element or tag, exactly, but an instruction that tells your browser what type of document to expect, so that your browser knows how to display, or render, it properly.
 - Next, we need to tell the browser where our HTML code will go.
-On a new line (press the enter key) and type `<html>` (this is the "open" tag because there is no forward slash before `html`).
+Press the enter key, to create a new line, and type `<html>` (this is the "open" tag because there is no forward slash before `html`).
-- Go down to a new line and type a closed `</html>` (this is the "closed" tag because there is a forward slash before `html`).
+- On another new line type a closed `</html>` (this is the "closed" tag because there is a forward slash before `html`).
-- When the browser opens this file it now knows how to deal with what is between these tags as it’s a recognized tag.
+- When the browser opens this file it now knows how to deal with what is between these tags.
 There are many kinds of tags and you’ll be introduced to some of them.
 - The next part will be within our tags.
-Underneath the opening tag click the tab key once.
-Then type `<head>`.
-Your text editor may automatically indents tags by default.
+Underneath the open `<html>` tag, type `<head>`.
+Your text editor may automatically indent new tags by default.
 Indenting tags, especially within other tags, makes code more readable and orderly.
-Similarly, we want to have our closing head tag (`</head>`) indented the same amount, still in between the HTML tags.
-The head tag holds metadata (data about data) on our file, things like styling and  title, but we’ll get to that later.
+Similarly, we want to have our closing head tag (`</head>`) indented the same amount, but within the `<html>` tags.
+The `<head>` tag holds metadata (data about data) on our file, such as the page's title, but we’ll get to that later.
 - Next, we want to create the `<body>` tags.
-This is where the content of the website is held.
-Underneath the closing head tag, but still within the HTML tags, add an open `<body>` and closed `</body>` tag.
+This is where the main content of a website is held.
+Underneath the closing `</head>` tag, but still within the `<html>` tags, add an open `<body>` and closed `</body>` tag.
 You can also indent both of these tags.
 - Here is what your `about.html` page should look like so far:

     <img src="images/act-1/vcs-basic-tags.png" alt="tag examples">